The Kennedy Homestead

 The Kennedy Homestead, the birthplace of President John F Kennedy’s great-grandfather Patrick Kennedy, celebrates the story of five generations of this famous Irish dynasty.

-This centre allows visitors to trace the Irish roots of one of the most famous Irish-American families in history, from those who left Dunganstown on an immigrant ship, to the slums of Boston, to the Camelot days at the White House.
+Located just 30-minutes from the Riverside Park Hotel, this centre allows visitors to trace the Irish roots of one of the most famous Irish-American families in history, from those who left Dunganstown on an immigrant ship, to the slums of Boston, to the Camelot days at the White House.

 The centre features an interpretative exhibit which following the history of the family, from Patrick Kennedy leaving as a famine emigrant, to his great grandchildren’s return in later years.